Australian Housing Conditions: A Data Infrastructure

 Claire completed her Master of Philosophy in History at the University of Adelaide in 2021.
 Her area of expertise is domestic violence in

 nineteenth-century South Australia, with a particular focus on economic abuse and divorce.
-Claire's role in the project as project
+Claire's role in the project is as project

 Publications library